kubevirt/kubevirt-velero-plugin/README.md

 # Kubevirt Velero Plugin

-This repository contains Velero plugins.
-Thanks to this plugin, [Velero](https://velero.io/) can correctly backup and restore VirtualMachines, DataVolumess and other resources managed by [KubeVirt](https://kubevirt.io/) and [CDI](https://github.com/kubevirt/containerized-data-importer/).
+This repository contains a Velero plugin.
+Thanks to the plugin, [Velero](https://velero.io/) can correctly backup and restore VirtualMachines, DataVolumes and other resources managed by [KubeVirt](https://kubevirt.io/) and [CDI](https://github.com/kubevirt/containerized-data-importer/).

 For more information on Velero check https://velero.io/.

 This is still a work in progress, not intended for production use.

-## Kinds of Plugins Included
+## Plugin actions Included

-The plugin operates on following resources: DataVolume, PersistentVolumeClaim, Pod, VirtualMachine, VirtualMachineInstance.
+The plugin registers backup and restore actions that operate on following resources: DataVolume, PersistentVolumeClaim, Pod, VirtualMachine, VirtualMachineInstance.

 ### **DVBackupItemAction**
-A plugin that backs up the `PersistentVolumeClaim` and `DataVolume`
+An action that backs up the `PersistentVolumeClaim` and `DataVolume`

 Finds the PVC for DV and adds the `"cdi.kubevirt.io/storage.prePopulated" or "cdi.kubevirt.io/storage.populatedFor"` annotations
 ### **VMBackupItemAction**
-A plugin that backs up the `VirtualMachine`
+An action that backs up the `VirtualMachine`

-The plugin checks if a `VM` can be safely backed up and if the backup contains all required objects for the successful restore.
+It checks if a `VM` can be safely backed up and if the backup contains all required objects for the successful restore.
-The plugin also returns the underlying `DataVolume` if a VM has `DataVolumeTemplate` and `virtualmachineinstances` as extra items to back up.
+The action also returns the underlying `DataVolume` if a VM has `DataVolumeTemplate` and `virtualmachineinstances` as extra items to back up.

 ### **VMIBackupItemAction**
-A plugin that backs up the `VirtualMachineInstance`
+An action that backs up the `VirtualMachineInstance`

-The plugin checks if a `VMI` can be safely backed up and if the backup contains all required objects for the successful restore.
+It checks if a `VMI` can be safely backed up and if the backup contains all required objects for the successful restore.
-The plugin also returns the underlying VM volumes (`DataVolume` and `PersistentVolumeClaim`) and launcher `pod` as extra items to back up.
+The action also returns the underlying VM volumes (`DataVolume` and `PersistentVolumeClaim`) and launcher `pod` as extra items to back up.

 ### **VMRestoreItemAction**
-A plugin that restores the `VirtualMachine`
+An action that restores the `VirtualMachine`

 Adds a `datavolumes` to list of restored items.

 ### **VMIRestoreItemAction**
-A plugin that restores the `VirtualMachineInstance`
+An action that restores the `VirtualMachineInstance`

 Skips the VMI if owned by a VM.
 The plugin also clears restricted labels, so the VMI is not rejected by kubevirt.
 The restricted labels contain runtime information about the underlying KVM object.

 ### **PodRestoreItemAction**
-A plugin that restores the virt-launcher `Pod`
+An action that handles the virt-launcher `Pod`.
+It makes sure virt-launcher pod is always skipped.

 ## Compatibility